The Knight of Malta: Authorship

 Fletcher and Massinger — Acts III and IV.

 The play was roughly contemporaneous with The Queen of Corinth, another work by the same trio of writers.

-The play's villainess is called Zanthia in Act I, and Abdella through the remainder of the play, suggesting that the text was set into type from the authors' "foul papers" or working draft.
-The name conflict would have been corrected in the theatre promptbook.
+The play contains numerous stage directions which are theatrical in nature; this, together with the good state of the folio text, indicates that the play was printed from a prompt book.
+However, discrepancies in the names of major characters (as, for instance, the play's villainess, called Zanthia in Act I and Abdella in Acts II–V) indicate that none of the authors worked over the contributions of the three playwrights before turning it over to the playhouse.

 Politics

 In the period in which the play was written, King James I was pursuing a policy of Spanish appeasement; the play's choice of subject, the Knights of Malta, has been interpreted in light of that policy, as a gesture at royal flattery.
 Modern critics have focused on the play's Christian/Muslim conflict, its sexual politics, and the racial implications of making the play's villain an African woman.